69. An Apology for Raymond Sebond

 Part of the issue is the universal difficulty in expressing any feeling.
 This is a timeless linguistic issue.
 In his essay “On Sadness,” Montaigne pointed out Petrarch’s verse that the type of love we can fully express burns on a small pyre.
 And then there’s Nietzsche saying that all talk has a grain of contempt, because once we get to the point where we can translate a feeling to words, we’ve watered down all the meaning, turned it into a cliche.
 And as I’ve noted elsewhere, Nietzsche also argues in Daybreak that the clumsy nature of language often leads us to lose all subtlety in our writing and talk.
 We express thoughts and feelings at the extremes, turning ourselves into personal zealots, when our true feelings might require more poetry to state accurately.

-And that’s just getting our own words out.
-Having them understood by another mind is a greater level of complexity.
+And that’s just getting words out.
+Having them heard clearly by other ears and understood fully by another mind is a greater level of complexity.
 Even if we surpass this, we’re still trapped in the “other minds” problem with everyone, even those we believe we know most deeply.
 Every action is open to interpretation.

 Yet it would seize me, possess me.
 It was like a kind of drunkenness; everything took on an unaccustomed appearance; I would see the woman I yearned for becoming manifestly more attractive, her qualities swelling and growing as the wind of my imagination blew upon them; the difficulties facing my courtship would seem to become easy and smooth; my reason and conscience would withdraw into the background.
 Then, with lightning speed, at the very instant when my fire had burned itself out, my soul would recover another state, another judgement, another way of looking at things; it was now the difficulties of getting out of it which seemed immense and insurmountable; the very same things took on very different tastes and appearances from the ones offered me by inflamed desire.